cine-file/rate/README.md

 - **Group Stats** includes a film search that shows the current user's score when available, each group member's score, the group average, IMDb, and RT Audience.
 - **Group Rankings** and all three Head-to-Head lists initially show five rows with an option to expand the full list.
 - Film group data is returned by the authenticated `getSummary` action from `Database-Films`; the frontend does not read legacy sheet tabs.
-- Film and TV stats have a persistent **Genre** filter above the stats tabs.
-The selected genre applies to My Stats, Group, Head to Head, and Individual Ratings, so averages and comparisons are calculated only from matching titles.

-## Stats and Score Views

-Film, TV, and Restaurant stats use the same four views: **My Stats**, **Group**, **Head to Head**, and **Individual Ratings**.
-The `/10 Score` and `Raw /100` toggle is shared across all three categories and all comparison views.
-Group summary API responses include both final `/10` values and raw `/100` values so the toggle does not have to estimate raw scores.

-The score distribution is an interactive bar chart.
-In `/100` mode it uses 5-point bins on a 0-100 x-axis; in `/10` mode the same bins display as 0.5-point increments on a 0-10 x-axis.
-The y-axis counts ratings, the dashed vertical line marks the arithmetic average, and clicking a bar briefly shows only the number of ratings in that bin.

-## Advanced Film and TV Search

-Normal search remains fast and shows the first seven TMDB matches.
-The **Advanced Search** control can optionally narrow by release/first-air year and searches up to three result pages, returning up to 30 unique matches.

-## Secure Rating Deletion

-The bottom of each **My Stats** view contains **Delete a Rating**.
-Deletion requires the logged-in user to re-enter their PIN, choose a rating, and complete a separate final confirmation.
-The backend verifies the PIN again when processing the delete request, removes only that user's matching database row, and rebuilds the corresponding summary tab.

 ## Security Model